Cyclone over Iceland pic courtesy Wikiimages.

 It’s the planet, looking for relief.
 And as I’ve mentioned many times before, it’s about a problem that appeared on the opposite side of the planet.
 You understand?

-He makes a spherical shape with Claudia’s hands and uses them to illustrate the metaphor.
+He makes a spherical shape with Marie’s hands and uses them to illustrate the metaphor.

 You punch into something like a dough ball on one side.
 You make a dent and you’ll get a bump out of the other side.